Quantitative measure equivalence between amenable groups: Introduction

-\begin{thmintro} For every pair of positive integers $a<b$, and every non-trivial finite group $F$ there exists an $(\LL^p,\LL^{1/p})$ orbit equivalence coupling from $F\wr \Z^b$ to $F\wr\Z^a$ for every $p<a/b$. \end{thmintro} On the other hand, we deduce from the monotocity of the isoperimetric profile that there exists no $(\LL^p,\LL^0)$ measure equivalence coupling from $F\wr \Z^a$ to $F\wr\Z^b$ for $p>1-1/a+1/b$.
-Note that this is sharp for $a=1$.
+\begin{thmintro} For every pair of positive integers $a<b$, and every non-trivial finite group $F$ there exists an $(\LL^p,\LL^{1/p})$ orbit equivalence coupling from $F\wr \Z^b$ to $F\wr\Z^a$ for every $p<a/b$. \end{thmintro} We refer to Corollary \ref{cor:iteratedwreathZ^ab} for an iterated version of this result.
+By \cite{erschlerIsoperimetricProfilesFinitely2003}, the isoperimetric profile of $F\wr \Z^a$ is $\approx (\log n)^{1/a}$.
+Hence we deduce from the second part of Theorem \ref{thmintroIsop} that the existence of a $(\LL^p,\LL^0)$ measure equivalence coupling from $F\wr \Z^a$ to $F\wr\Z^b$ forces the inequality $p\leq a/b$, which is shown to be (almost) sharp by Theorem \ref{thmintro:LamplighteroverZ^d}.

 We now focus on the existence of couplings with $\Z$.
-We first consider couplings between $\Z$ with the lamplighter group.
-Since the isoperimetric profile of the lamplighter group decays like $1/\log n$, we know that a $(\varphi,\LL^0)$ coupling from the latter to $\Z$ must satisfy $\varphi(t)\preccurlyeq \log t$.
+We first consider couplings from the lamplighter group to $\Z$.
+Since the isoperimetric profile of the lamplighter group grows like $\log n$, we know that a $(\varphi,\LL^0)$ coupling from the latter to $\Z$ must satisfy $\varphi(t)\preccurlyeq \log t$.
 This turns out to be sharp up to a logarithmic error. \begin{thmintro}[{see Prop. \ref{prop:couplingZLamp}}] For every finite group $F$, there exits an orbit equivalence coupling from $F\wr\Z$ to $\Z$ which is $(\varphi_{\eps},\exp)$-integrable for every $\eps>0$, where $\varphi_\eps(x)=\frac{\log (x)}{\log(\log (x))^{1+\eps}}$. \end{thmintro} This result is obtained by means of F\o lner tilings.
 Once again, the asymmetry of the condition reflects the intuition that $\Z$ is a ``small'' group compared to $F\wr\Z$.

 More generally, one can consider iterated wreath products as follows.
 Let $G_0=\Z$, and for all $n\geq 1$, $G_n=F\wr G_{n-1}$.
-By \cite{erschlerIsoperimetricProfilesFinitely2003}, we know that the isoperimetric profile of $G_k$ is asymptotically equivalent to $\log^{\star n}$, namely the $n$-times iteration of $\log$ with itself.
-Similarly we show that this is almost sharp: see \cref{cor:iteratedwreath}.
+By \cite{erschlerIsoperimetricProfilesFinitely2003}, we know that the isoperimetric profile of $G_k$ is asymptotically equivalent to $\log^{\circ n}$, namely the $n$-times iteration of $\log$ with itself.
+Similarly, using our wreath product construction of orbit equivalences, we show that this is almost sharp: see Corollary \ref{cor:iteratedwreath}.

 \paragraph{Exponentially integrable couplings.}